metabase/metabase/docs/users-guide/models.md

 - Create summary tables that aggregate data from multiple tables.
 - Clean up tables with unnecessary columns and rows filtered out.

 The idea with models is to give other people a good "starting point table" that makes it easier to answer any questions they have about the subject being modeled.
-In this sense, models are like a special sort of saved question that you can add metadata to.

 ## Create a model